cminyard/gensio/lib/AXFEC.md

 looking for the synchronization sequence again.
 And you can take the packet, unstuff the stuffed zeros, CRC check it, and deliver it.

+Except that the AX5043 behaves strangely here.
+It encodes an HDLC flag at the end of the data, then enough zeros to fill out the rest of the interleaver.
+It then puts out a couple of more encoded flags.
+If you just stopped after the first end flags, you would see these flags after the zeros and start a new packet.
+So you have to account for that, too.

 As you can see, all of these parts have to be fairly custom for this process.

 I think I have captured everything here.
 It's been a long road to get